 When people reach a more advanced age, their muscles and ligaments sometimes become less flexible.
 This can contribute to pelvic floor weakness in the elderly.

-If an older person is inactive and sits down most of the day, this can make their pelvic floor weakness worse.
+If an older person is inactive and sits down most of the day, it can worsen their pelvic floor weakness.

 Bodybuilders sometimes experience pelvic floor weakness due to prior injuries from improper lifting.